abkenov/CGS-test-camp-task/README.md

 > For This project use [MERN stask](https://www.mongodb.com/languages/mern-stack-tutorial)
 ## Required features

-- Authorization (login/signup);
+1. Todo list - CRUD operations on backend;
-- Todo list with all CRUD operations;
+2. Todo list - Connect your CRUD operations with frontend;
+3. Authorization (login/signup) backend;
+4. Authorization (login/signup) frontend;
-- Filters for todo list by title and statuses (private and completed);
+5. Filters for todo list by title and statuses (private and completed);
-- Button pagination;
+6. Button pagination;
+7. Made same UI for mobile app and connect it to your backend;

+### NOTES

-- Backend should have stored in `server` dir and frontend in `frontend`;
+> Backend should have stored in `server` dir and frontend in `frontend`, mobile should be stored in `mobile` dir.

-> Use technologies from `Useful links and technologies`
+> Use technologies from `Useful links and technologies`.
+You should create separate pr for each task.

 Design: [https://balsamiq.cloud/syedgi8/pnzr5a1/r050B](https://balsamiq.cloud/syedgi8/pnzr5a1/r050B)